Ber-eel

 Varanis winces, but continues to hold her silence.

 “I’m gonna say, a lot of this might not make sense.”
 That’s Berra’s aside-tone.
 “I don’t remember it all clearly.
 But most people who get told it, get the Lightbringers’ story wrong anyhow.
 They think that Orlanth went to get Yelm back.
 I was trying to search for a solution, instead.
 And I had my orders, which basically now amounted to ‘try to fuck up Jar-eel’, but I’m nothing if not obedient, and as long as I kicked up enough of a fuss, I reckoned I could at least damage them.
 We were trapped, but we could bite.
-And if you’ve never seen me angry… I think you’ve never seen me really angry.
+And if you’ve never seen me angry… I think you’ve ever seen me really angry.
 I wasn’t thinking with my head, or my heart.
 I was thinking cold.
 Asset listing.
 And then I started off being someone on a road and there was this tanned bandit ahead of me, but he reminded me of someone.
 I met Devolin before I met… before I even met Mellia.
 He tried to hold me up and he ended up afraid of me.
 And this bandit had a lisp.
 I was trying really hard to be Humakt, but I remembered I was Berra as well, and I grabbed him by the throat so he couldn’t say anything, and I told him to be Eurmal as hard as he could.
 That the Lunars had us, and that was the best way to harm them.
 And anyhow, I took his ransom and we talked and stuff, and we ended up in a city in Carmania.
 He knew it, and he could say it, and he didn’t know how he knew, and they were still pushing us really hard.
 So I told him to be Eurmal, and he went off and caused a distraction.
 I think when you arrived, bits were still on fire?”
 Berra may be wrong, but at least she makes the effort to talk to Varanis, not just the air.

 “He played his role well,” Varanis says softly.